L01-BrianHsiao/Evolutionary-Analysis-of-NaMCT1/README.md

 Here is the code required to run through a repeat analysis of the NaMCT1 gene.
+The commands are separated into four major sections, and should be followed linearly.

 NaMCT1 Identification and Preliminary Analysis
 ```bash